buildspace/buildspace-projects/Solidity_And_Smart_Contracts/Section_1/Lesson_1_Welcome.md

 [Here's the link.](https://zipschool.typeform.com/to/ot0Py2Vh)

-If you want, DM `emboslice#0064` in the Discord with a link to your LinkedIn.
-She leads recruiting at buildspace and she can see if there any companies we can match you with immediately :).
+Feel free to also DM `emboslice#0064` in the Discord with a link to your LinkedIn + what you're looking for (ex. full-time, internship, etc).
+She leads recruiting at buildspace and she can see if there are any companies we can match you with immediately :).
+No guarantees here!